ForestAdmin/agent-nodejs/docs/datasources/custom/local-cache/read-only.md

 ## API supports descending sort

 When filtering is not supported, this can be worked around by using the sorting ability of the API you are targeting.

-The method may be called very often.
-You should optimize the method so that the method is fast when nothing has changed on the target API.

 In this example we choose to: